-Desired Outcome Action Timing 16.
-Documentation and Further Approvals (Cont'd) Ensure planning is undertaken sufficiently ahead of quarry closure to achieve a smooth transition to the subsequent land uses 3 years prior to cessation of extraction north of Rhondda Road (approximately 2031) and south of Rhondda Road (approximately 2039).
+Desired Outcome Action Timing 16 .
+Documentation and Further Approvals (Cont'd) Ensure planning is undertaken sufficiently ahead of quarry closure to achieve a smooth transition to the subsequent land uses 16.14 Prepare a Quarry Closure and Final Land Use Plans for the land within the Project Site that is to be developed for purposes other than nature conservation.
+The Plans would be prepared in consultation with the Lower Macquarie City Council 3 years prior to cessation of extraction north of Rhondda Road (approximately 2031) and south of Rhondda Road (approximately 2039).